'Dancing With The Stars' Spoilers: Season 26 Debut Gets Athletes Off To Intense Start, First Eliminations Loom

 Usually, dancing last in an episode gives a pair an advantage, but that probably isn’t the case during this Season 26 premiere.
 As PureDWTS notes, landing in this spot for Week 1 in DWTS: Athletes puts a pair at a disadvantage due to the immediate live voting and looming eliminations.
 Dancing with the Stars spoilers have not yet revealed the dance order for Week 1, but viewers will want to be prepared to vote heartily if their favorite pair ends up in that 10th spot.

 Who will win Season 26 of DWTS?
 How will viewers react to an all-athlete season of contestants?
 This should be a fun season to watch and things will be intense from the first performance on since Dancing with the Stars: Athletes is only four weeks long and everybody is intent on snagging the mirror-ball trophy for themselves.
-The DWTS action begins with a two-hour premiere on Monday, April 30 at 8 p.m.
-Eastern and it sounds as if viewers have a lot to look forward to as these athletes hit the dance floor.
+The DWTS action begins with a two-hour premiere on Monday, April 30, at 8 p.m.
+Eastern, and it sounds as if viewers have a lot to look forward to as these athletes hit the dance floor.